AALVAREZG/csv-data-onthefly/readme.md

-Script to analyze (actually only implemented total records and avg) remote csv file implemented by [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) approach.
-Apply this pattern allows us to assign each task to a thread (or process) and show partial results.
+Script to analyze **on the fly** (actually only implemented total records and avg) remote csv file.
+Implemented by applying [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) approach.
+This pattern allows us to assign each task to a thread (or process) and show partial results.

 Usage